Do you have a disability, or think you may have a disability?

 Please see your doctor (General Practitioner) who should make the appropriate referral to specialist services for assessment.

 Each individual case will be looked at and considered in relation to timetabling, department requirements and other requirements.

 We endeavour to meet all reasonable adjustments; however, on occasions this may not be possible.

 If you receive non-medical help (ie approved disability support) such as mentoring or study skills with an external support provider there are a number of options available to book a room for your support sessions.
-The following rooms can be booked directly by students up to one month in advance:

 Alternatively, you can ask your support worker to book rooms on campus for your support sessions.
 Approved external providers of non-medical help have or can be given direct access to the University’s room booking team.
 If your support worker is unsure as to how to proceed with this please refer them to their own line manager in the first instance.

 You can download the Safezone app to connect to Security on campus 24/7, who can administer first aid.

 Disability Services can create an Emergency Action Plan (EAP) for you, which can be shared with relevant departments and security in case of an emergency.

 If you are entering catered accommodation, you can contact catering staff to discuss your catering requirements.

 You can also speak to Accommodation Services about having a fridge in your bedroom to avoid cross-contamination.